-The Learning Center comprises classes in three academic areas: humanities (english and social studies) and reading, as well as a general class; all of which provide a quiet, academic atmosphere for students.
+Learning Center classes provide a quiet, academic atmosphere for students.
 In the Learning Center classes, students can work in an environment that is dedicated to academics, work with teachers devoted to the subject matter, catch up on any areas where they may feel left behind, and learn skills needed to be successful in all classes.
-Learning Center students receive help with homework, long-term assignments, study skills, and organizational skills through small group work, and one-on-one assistance.
+In Learning Center, students receive help with homework, long-term assignments, study skills, and organizational skills through small group work and one-on-one assistance.

-Students who attend every day receive one-half "non-specified elective" credit for the semester; those attending every other day receive one-fourth credit per semester.
+Students receive one-half "non-specified elective" credit for the semester.
 To receive credit, students must 1) develop, implement, and refine a time management system and 2) must reflect weekly on their student skills and strategies.
-In addition, students must have 85% attendance.
+In addition, students must have 75% attendance.